 When visitors are seen on the flat area on the north and east sides of the Little Colorado River, it’s a give-away that they used Google or Apple maps for their directions.
 The best directions from I-40 and Flagstaff are on the Visit Flagstaff website.
 The flat area, where those maps direct you, has no ramada and view down on the falls from the side; the broad face of Grand Falls can’t be seen from there.

 Grand Falls and the chocolate waterfall is best viewed in the spring following winter rains.
 However, it also flows for short periods following monsoon rain in June through September.
 Remember, when driving Indian Road 70 following or during a monsoon, drive slowly and watch out for deep puddles that could burst a tire or break and axle.
 They are not visible when the road is puddled.

 The Navajo Nation is essentially a quasi-foreign country in the U.S. It covers an area of northeast Arizona, northwest New Mexico and southern Utah that is larger than New England.
 Tribal law varies from U.S. law in some aspects.
 The Navajo find places like Grand Falls to be a sacred site.
 As a visitor to the Nation, share that respect.

-Petrified Forest and Painted Desert National Park are about a 90-minute drive from the chocolate waterfall.
+The Petrified Forest and Painted Desert National Park are about a 90-minute drive from the chocolate waterfall.

 Desert Travel Safety Tips

 You are in the desert of the Colorado Plateau.
 You can dehydrate without even being conscious of the change in your body.
-In extreme hot weather, distress from the heat is possible.
+In extremely hot weather, distress from the heat is possible.
 Even in winter, the sun is extremely bright.
 Drink often.
 If you feel thirsty, you are already dehydrated.